IAmYoursRey/OneReProCeA/README.md

 # One
-This code is made for my loved ones.
+This code is made for my loved one.